Thursday, December 31, 2009

 Please notice He does not say FOR all circumstances....He says, IN all circumstances.
 There is a big difference.
 Our circumstances may be challenging and overwhelming at times, but we can still find things to be positive and thankful for IN these circumstances.

-I believe it is okay to be in and acknowledge all our moods....they are part of who we are.
+I believe it is okay to “be in” and acknowledge all our moods....they are part of who we are.
 We just don't want to take up permanent residence in that place of negativity.
 Focusing on the burdens only makes them heavier...so maybe we sit with them for awhile, and then we try to empty the bag of burdens by turning our focus to gratefulness, thankfulness, and joy.
 Like in the musical “Annie” we can remember that the sun will come out tomorrow.....and when we give thanks in all circumstances....we are even able to see a break in the clouds right where we find ourselves today.

 For more inspirational posts visit Charlotte and Ginger at www.bloggerspirit.blogspot.com